litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.20
+- [Feature] Support Prefix and Exact path types as well as the Litespeed ImplementationSpecific type.
+- [Feature] Added controller parameter `--lslb-replace-conf` which allows replacement of any number of WebADC lslbd_config.xml parameters.
+- [Bug Fix] A number of path specific bugs have been fixed.
+- [Bug Fix] Performance improvements through better caching of domain/path information.

 ### 0.1.19
 - [Bug Fix] Fixed bug in detection of Not Found when only child domains are specified in Ingress specifications.
 - [Bug Fix] Fixed bug in locking resulting in unnecessary performance loss.